 Installing the MTG

-Refer to the Model Target Generator User Guide for installation instructions.
+Follow the Model Target Generator User Guide to download and install the MTG.

 Launching the MTG